 Mushrooms: Whatever your favorite type of mushrooms are, use them!
 My faves are portobello and cremini.
 Not a fan?
 Leave them out or check out these 14 Simple Substitutes for Mushrooms.

 Garlic: Don’t skimp!!
 I know 4 cloves sounds like a lot but unless you are totally adverse to garlic, it adds just a wonderful garlicky, rich flavor to this dish!

-HOW TO MAKE THIS RECIPE: STEP BY STEP
+HOW TO MAKE THIS PUMPKIN AND MUSHROOM RISOTTO: STEP BY STEP

 Here are some quick visual instructions.
 Remember that full instructions with exact ingredients will be in the recipe card below!